 Is Big Smile Lee a well-meaning red pole who would have made a good leader or is he a psychopath who hates everyone and only cares about becoming Chairman?
 The latter is very likely true, since he is competent at being a ruthless murderer.

-Did Superintendent Pendrew has good intentions when he goes to the extremes to take down the Sun On Yee triad, or is he a plain deluded liar who's as bad as his enemies?
+Did Superintendent Pendrew have good intentions when he goes to the extremes to take down the Sun On Yee triad, or is he a plain deluded liar who's as bad as his enemies?

 Best Level Ever: In the penultimate mission, you're captured by Big Smile Lee's chief enforcer, Mr. Tong, and are subjected to torture.
 After being knocked out, you proceed to escape the apartment building he trapped you in, barefooted and bare-chested.
 What ensues is an epic Roaring Rampage of Revenge that makes Die Hard look like it was for babies.

-Cliché Storm: An undercover cop infiltrating a crime organization, gains trust by taking whatever orders are given to him, does whatever it takes to ensure his cover's not blown and quickly rises in the organization's ranks?
-Yeah, what other Hong Kong triad movie, let alone, crime drama hasn't done that already?
+Cliché Storm: An undercover cop infiltrating a crime organization, gains trust by taking whatever orders are given to him, does whatever it takes to ensure his cover's not blown and quickly rises in the organization's ranks.

 Disappointing Last Level: The final level basically has you repeat the same Le Parkour chasing you've been doing throughout the game, and concludes with a fight that entirely consists of countering the boss' attacks.
 You do get to shred him to bits using a nearby ice chipper to finish off the fight, though, so there is that.